fortinet/aws-cloudformation-templates/HA/6.2/DualAZ/README.md

 The FortiGate instances will use multiple interfaces for data plane and control plane traffic to achieve FGCP clustering in an AWS VPC.
 The FortiGate instances require four ENIs for this solution to work as designed so make sure to use an AWS EC2 instance type that supports this.
 Reference AWS Documentation for further information on this.

 For data plane functions the FortiGates will use two dedicated ENIs, one for a public interface (ie ENI0\port1) and another for a private interface (ie ENI1\port2).
-These ENIs will utilize primary IP addressing and FortiOS will not sync the interface configuration (config system interface) or static routes (config router static) as these FGTs are in seperate subnets.
+These ENIs will utilize primary IP addressing and FortiOS should not sync the interface configuration (config system interface) or static routes (config router static) as these FGTs are in seperate subnets.
+This is controlled via the CLI (config system vdom-exception).
 Thus when configuring these items, you should do so individually on both FortiGates.

 A cluster EIP will be associated to the primary IP of the public interface (ie ENI0\port1) of the current master FortiGate instance and will be reassociated to a new master FortiGate instance as well.